 (....)Si-Re Re(..)
 Mi(_._) ___Fa-Sol(..)

 The sound caught the ear of Klev, the Voice of the Balandri Ilk.
 Klev's eyes turned toward them.
-Lupin's dumb body did not want to move, but it was too late now anyway, the song was a dead giveaway.
-Klev pushed through the market folk and vendors and arrived at their little camp.
+Lupin's dumb body was stuck to the spot, but it was too late now because ilken was a dead giveaway.
+Klev pushed through the market and vendors, and arrived at their little camp.
 By then, Eka had wandered off, to leave them alone together.

 “The desert is loud huh?”
 Klev said, smiling.
 "You are far from home Volarian."
-The Balandrian knew Lupin's provenance from the blue ink.
+The Balandrian could not read Lupin's name, as the tattoos were partially hidden under a scarf, but the blue ink was a clear indicator of which city this Verido belonged to.
 Klev noticed the cup, but like Eka, thought it might be better not to ask about it.

 Lupin nodded, shyly.
 “Yes, though technically that would depend entirely on its whereabouts...”
 Only those with a birthplace with legs could say this.

 “I admire you!
 I can’t imagine leaving Balandri.
-It’s very brave to venture out into the unknown like this, you must have seen much of the world."
+It’s very brave to venture out into the world like this, you must have seen much of the desert!"

 “Ash plains?”
 Lupin said, alarmed.
 “But that would take them to the Rupture!"